Meet the international team behind Little City Trips

 Don’t be afraid of incorporating down time in your itinerary.
 When abroad, it is tempting to look at a trip to the local park as a bit of a waste of sightseeing time but it doesn’t have to be!
 Scout out a place local families love and let your kids engage with the local kids and try out their games for a unique cultural experience.

 Little City Editor – Marianne Rogerson

-Marianne is a Hong Kong-based freelance travel writer and mother to two children, aged 7 and 5.
+Marianne is an Australian-based freelance travel writer and mother to two children, aged 12 and 10.
 When not working in her capacity as an Editor for Little City Trips, Marianne also writes family travel blog Mum on the Move and recipe blog Mama Loves to Cook.